redhat-developer/odo/website/docs/getting-started/basics.md

 ---
 # odo concepts

-odo abstracts Kubernetes concepts into developer focused terminology.
+odo abstracts Kubernetes concepts into a developer focused terminology.
 In this document, we will take a look at each of these concepts and also their Kubernetes equivalent.
+> The quoted text will talk about the Kubernetes equivalent of these concepts.

 ### Concepts